 About the Fellowship Program

-The Crip Camp Impact Campaign is honored to partner with Adobe to host a fellowship program for creatives and community organizers with disabilities interested in elevating their work to the next level of visibility.
+The Crip Camp Impact Campaign was honored to partner with Adobe to host a fellowship program for creatives and community organizers with disabilities interested in elevating their work to the next level of visibility.

 “I challenge the extent to which we place the responsibility for advocacy on those designated as leaders or ‘champions.’
 Advocacy is not just for charismatic individuals or high profile community organizers.
 Advocacy is for all of us; advocacy is a way of life.
 It is a natural response to the injustices and inequality in the world.
 While you and I may not have sole responsibility for these inequities that does not alter its reality.” – Ki’tay D. Davidson